Woke up in time for end of breakfast. Today, rice crispies and hot coffee.

 The coolest part was walking through the warehouse where there were rows and rows, tens of feet high of kegs and bottles, both sold in the EU were returned, cleaned and reused.

 They were already off the grid and made their own electricity, were nearly finished a water recycling program and had an entire department staffed only with mentally challenged people.
 Very forward, long-term thinking was going on here.

 The tour finished back in the meeting hall where we were given 30 minutes to have as many beers as we could drink.

 I met a few other Belgian students and a Frenchmen who was touring Belgium via bike.
 That’s insane normally with all this rain, too.
-He said it wasn’t bad, less cars.
+He said it wasn’t bad, fewer cars.